Virtual network peering

-The network latency for a round trip between two virtual machines in peered virtual networks is the same as for a round trip within a single virtual network.
+The network latency between virtual machines in peered virtual networks in the same region is the same as the latency within a single virtual network.
 The network throughput is based on the bandwidth that's allowed for the virtual machine, proportionate to its size.
 There isn't any additional restriction on bandwidth within the peering.

-The traffic between the virtual machines in peered virtual networks is routed directly through the Azure back-end infrastructure, not through a gateway or over the public Internet.
+The traffic between virtual machines in peered virtual networks is routed directly through the Microsoft backbone infrastructure, not through a gateway or over the public Internet.

 You can apply network security groups in either virtual network to block access to other virtual networks or subnets.
-When configuring virtual network peering, you can either open or close the network security group rules between the virtual networks.
+When configuring virtual network peering, either open or close the network security group rules between the virtual networks.
 If you open full connectivity between peered virtual networks, you can apply network security groups to block or deny specific access.
 Full connectivity is the default option.
-To learn more about network security groups, read the Network security groups overview article.
+To learn more about network security groups, see Security groups.

-You can also effectively build hub-and-spoke type environments, where the hub can host infrastructure components such as a network virtual appliance.
+You can deploy hub-and-spoke networks, where the hub virtual network hosts infrastructure components such as a network virtual appliance or VPN gateway.
 All the spoke virtual networks can then peer with the hub virtual network.
-Traffic can flow through network virtual appliances that are running in the hub virtual network.
-In short, virtual network peering enables the next hop IP address on the user-defined route to be the IP address of a virtual machine in the peered virtual network.
-To learn more about user-defined routes, read the user-defined routes overview article.
+Traffic flows through network virtual appliances or VPN gateways in the hub virtual network.

 Gateways and on-premises connectivity